ABlackx/MDCC/README.md

 You can use the `generate_list.py` file to generate your own `.txt` files.
 Note that for `DomainNet-126`, the `.txt` files we use are from [AdaContrast](https://github.com/DianCh/AdaContrast/tree/master/datasets/domainnet-126).
 If no directory adjustment is needed, feel free to use our generated `.txt` files available at [[here](https://drive.google.com/drive/folders/1-RUqQqfLEcO8d8YaIJY0pL6A8QhMMGSQ?usp=drive_link)].

 ## Train source model

+You have two options:
+1. Use our pre-trained models, they are available at [[Google Drive](https://drive.google.com/drive/folders/1ahBN5-MKOihYa69Ae9OA-IeLJnUiUqVD?usp=drive_link)]
+2. Train your own models

+To train your own models, please run the following commands.

 ### Office31